dmeoli/optiml/README.md

 @ [University of Pisa](https://www.unipi.it/index.php/english).

-The main focus of this project is to provide a simple, intuitive and modular implementation of some of the most important optimization algorithms used as core solvers for many machine learning models.
+The main focus of this project is to provide a simple, intuitive and modular implementation of some of the most important optimization algorithms used as core solver for many machine learning models.

 ## Contents
 - Optimization Algorithms